 So what does Japanese Knotweed look like?
 The plant is known as a herbaceous perennial.
 Although Japanese Knotweed identification is simple, there are still many plants mistaken for Japanese Knotweed.
 The identification process changes during the seasons.
 This can make it quite challenging.
 Explore our seasonal Japanese Knotweed identification guide for more information on the Japanese weed below.

-Spring is when the Japanese weed shows first signs of growth.
+The Japanese Knotweed identification spring process is one of the easier seasons.
+This is where Japanese Knotweed shows first signs of growth.
 The small, reddish purple asparagus like shoots, with bright green wrap around leaves, start emerging from the ground.
 The leaves begin to unfold in a heart, or shield shape, with a smooth upper surface and reddish veins underneath.
 This makes leaf identification one of the main defining characteristics.
 The Japanese Knotweed shoots are hollow, but very strong.
 This allows the plant to rapidly grow up to a height of 2 – 3 metres in a single season.

 Eventually, mature plants can have leaves up to 10 inches long and green stems with reddish spots that can grow up to 50 mm in width.
 Additionally, the leaf shoots appear on alternate sides along the entire main stem.
 The main stem has a bamboo like appearance which creates a large, shaded leaf canopy.
 This makes it almost impossible for other plants to grow underneath.